amberjohnsonsmile/collaborating-amber-and-paul/README.md

 ### Task 9 - Amber
 You should create an array of numbers in a Javascript file, if there isn't one.
 Write a function that generates a sum.

+### Task 10 - Paul
+You should remove a file other than index.html.